Setana-GDSCUOS/treenity-android/README.md

 - Realtime step-counting service

 - Google ARCore CloudAnchor based spatial information sharing system

 - Marking hosted ar trees of all users on Google Maps

 - Push Notification of hosted ar trees lists sorted via distance

 ## 🖥️ Build Environment

-This project users the gradle build system.
+This project uses the Gradle build system.
-To build this project, please user the `gradlew build` command or use "Import Project" in Android Studio.
+To build this project, please use the `gradlew build` command or use "Import Project" in Android Studio.

 This project is built on : `Gradle 7.0.2` with `JDK 11`